habibmac/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.2.5 =
+~ Fixed button for creating LP pages does not work properly.
+~ Fixed warning when getting course items does not exists.
+~ Added button to close warning for outdated templates.
+~ Search order not working.
+~ Get course items in incorrect order.

 = 3.2.4 =
 ~ Fixed cannot enroll course.
 ~ Fixed prev question button not working correct.